unidev39/Linux_Research/README.md

-This file is relevant with my research Unix Shell/Perl Scripting
+File are relevant with my research in Unix Shell/Perl Scripting

 Thank You.

 Devesh Kumar Shrivastav